e-marshall/sentinel1_rtc/_sources/intro.md

 The first three notebooks will focus on Sentinel-1 RTC imagery that is processed by Alaska Satellite Facility (ASF).
 The first notebook will demonstrate how to submit processing jobs programmatically to ASF's On-Demand Processing Server.
 The following two notebooks will show two approaches to working with the ASF-processed data once it has been downloaded locally- these will cover steps related to reading in the data and organizing it as ready-to-use xarray data cubes with x,y and time dimensions.
 The fourth notebook focuses on a different dataset of Sentinel-1 RTC imagery that has been processed and is hosted by Microsoft Planetary Computer.
 This notebook will focus on working with [STAC](https://stacspec.org/en) data and using python packages such as `pystac_client` and `stackstac` to access data from a cloud-hosting repository and format it as easy-to-work-with xarray objects.
 The fifth notebook will briefly compare the two RTC imagery datasets and demonstrate a number of xarray functions that are useful for these kinds of tasks and the sixth notebook will carry out a preliminary time series analysis of RTC imagery to show real-world applications of these datasets.

+# Tutorial Outline

+## Chapter 1: Data access and organization

+Chapter 1 focuses on accessing Radiometric Terrain Corrected Sentinel-1 imagery.
+It contains three notebooks.
+The first two demonstrate two approaches to accessing Sentinel-1 RTC imagery that has been processed by ASF and preparing it for analysis.
+The third contains an exapmle of accessing and working with Sentinel-1 RTC imagery processed and hosted by Microsoft Planetary Computer.

+## Chapter 2: Dataset comparison and preliminary analysis

+Chapter 2 makes use of the datasets prepared in chapter 1.
+The first notebook demonstrates comparing the RTC imagery processed by ASF and by Microsoft Planetary Computer.
+The second contains an example of preliminary time series analysis of backscatter variability over proglacial lakes in the Himalaya.

 # Learning objectives

 This tutorial demonstrates accessing and working with different Sentinel-1 SAR RTC datasets.
 The learning goals include **domain specific steps related to working with synthetic aperture radar data** as well as specific *python and xarray techniques*.